 The definition of the word “friend” varies from person to person.
 Maybe it describes the people you spend time with or go to for support.
-To some, it describes classmates, teammates, or neighbors.
+For some, it describes classmates, teammates, or neighbors.
 To others, it’s all of the above.
-To add more complexity, people have different expectations and needs in friendship.
-This ambiguity makes friendships confusing, especially for preteens and teens.
+To add to the complexity, people have different expectations and needs in friendships.
+This ambiguity can make friendships confusing, especially for preteens and teens.

 While doing research for BFF or NRF (Not Really Friends)?
 A Girls Guide to Happy Friendships, I wanted to address this ambiguity.
 To clarify the different phases and qualities of friendships, I sketched out the first draft of the Friendship Pyramid on a notepad.
 Over time, the Pyramid grew into the framework I use to help kids navigate their social world.